Savings Fitness: A Guide to Your Money and Your Financial Future

 Borrow.
 If you must borrow because of a financial emergency, carefully compare the costs of all options available to you.

 Sell investments.
 It's usually advisable to sell taxable investments first.
-Try not to touch your fast growing retirement accounts.
+Try not to touch your faster growing retirement accounts.
 Taking money out of your retirement accounts could trigger income taxes and penalties.

 If You Choose To Work With A Financial Planner